lliendo/Radar/docs/server-configuration.rst

 without stopping the Radar server.

 Currently the Radar server console doesn't filter the incoming clients.
-This translates to the fact that ANY client can potentially connect and execute any command.
+This translates to the fact that any client can potentially connect and execute any command.
-It is strongly recommended that you set up a firewall to only allow certain well know addresses be able to connect to the Radar console server.
+It is strongly recommended that you set up a firewall to only allow certain well known IP addresses be able to connect to the Radar console server.
 This security limitation is expected to be solved in the near future.